nrsharip/gradient-descent/README.md

 ## Overview
-The intention of this project is...
+The intention of this project is to review and implement the existing Gradient Descent optimization algorithms.

 ## Test Functions